 Note: Old designs will be approved in the group exclusively if their execution is within the rules and when they portray exactly what the Theme of the Month ask for.

 Alternative media (3D model, maquettes..)

 Please remember that the CDChallenge is a community and a contest open exclusively for 2D artists.
-You can only submit a 3d model, a picture of a sculpture or a maquette, an animation pencil test of a character (both as a GIF or as a video) or a comic strip ONLY as an additional entry based on an original design.
+You can only submit a 3d model, a picture of a sculpture or a maquette, an animation pencil test of a character (both as a GIF or as a video) or a comic strip ONLY as an additional entry based on an original ''static'' design (uploaded as a jpg, jpeg and png file).
 Same goes for photo manipulation, photo-bashing and collage.
-You need to draw/paint an original 2D artwork first and only then post your additional artwork in an alternative media in the comment section of your an original character design entry.
+You need to draw/paint an original 2D artwork first and only then, post your additional artwork in an alternative media in the comment section of your an original character design entry.
 You can also team up with another artist who is already a member of the group to create an additional artwork.
 Collaborations do not make your work stand out from other entries, but if you are here to challenge yourself, this can be an amazing exercise.

 Note: Flat paper cutting is considered an exception to this rule, since it's basically a normal 2D artwork.

 Facebook ''likes'' and ''reactions'' do not increase your chances of becoming a Winner of the Challenge.
 The winning artworks are select for their aesthetic and storytelling, a design that has gained only a few likes has the same chances of becoming a winner as one with hundreds or thousands of likes.
 We only take the ''likes'' into consideration when we create the queue for the daily posts of The Challenge Logbook, the official blog of the challenge on Tumblr.